 “The Fremont Troll” – There’s A Giant Troll Under This Seattle Underpass

 Constructed in 1990, a giant concrete sculpture of a troll lurks under a bridge overpass in the Seattle suburb of Fremont.
-The sculpture is so large that in its hand is an actual Volkswagen Beetle car.
+The weird sculpture is so large that in its hand is an actual Volkswagen Beetle car.
 The Fremont Troll was sculpted by Steve Badanes, along with Will Martin, Ross Whitehead, and Donna Walter.

 “The Public Purse” – This Giant Purse Is Also A Bench